 Is this target part of an emissions target?
+No

 Is this target part of an overarching initiative?
 No, it's not part of an overarching initiative

 Our Health for Humanity 2020 Goal is to enroll suppliers covering 80% of spend in our Sustainable Procurement Program by 2020.
-To achieve this, we set incremental annual targets for percentage of spend with suppliers enrolled in our Sustainable Procurement Program, and suppliers representing 71% of spend participated in 2019.
+To do so, we set incremental annual targets for percentage of spend with suppliers enrolled in our Sustainable Procurement Program, and suppliers representing 74% of spend participated in 2020.
+We were unable to enroll enough of our supply base to achieve our 2020 target due to the impact of COVID-19 on Johnson & Johnson's capacity to perform supplier assessments and on our suppliers' abilities to meet the requirements of our Supplier Sustainability Program.
 Suppliers within the annual percentage spend target are required to participate.